mitre/fusera/README.md

 ![mitrelogo-black](static/mitrelogo-black.jpg)

-Fusera
-===

-Fusera (FUSE for SRA) is a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) implementation for the cloud extension to the [NCBI Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra).
-SRA accepts data from all kinds of sequencing projects including clinically important studies that involve human subjects or their metagenomes, which may contain human sequences.
-These data often have a controlled access via [dbGaP (the database of Genotypes and Phenotypes)](https://www.ncbi.nlm.nih.gov/gap/).
-The SRA provides access to cloud-hosted data through a web-services API (documented here) that provides signedURL access to data objects.
-Fusera presents selected SRA data elements as a read-only file system, enabling users and tools to access the data through a file system interface.
-The related sracp tool (reference) provides a convenient interface for copying the data to a mounted file system within a virtual machine.
-These tools are intended for deployment on linux.

-Fundamentally, Fusera presents all of the cloud-hosted SRA data for a set of SRA Accession numbers as a mounted directory, with one subdirectory per SRA Accession number.
-The user’s credentials are passed through a [dbGaP repository key](https://www.ncbi.nlm.nih.gov/books/NBK63512/), or ngc file, that is obtained from dbGaP.
-Fusera relies on the SRA’s Nameservice API (reference) which may limit the ability of fusera to ‘see’ certain data sets based on the location where the fusera service is deployed with the aim of limiting charges for data egress.

-Installation
+# Software Tools

+*fusera*
 ---

-Note that it is in the works to have both `apt-get` packages and `homebrew` packages to ease the install process.
+*fusera* (FUSE for SRA) is a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) implementation for the cloud extension to the [NCBI Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra).
+SRA accepts data from all kinds of sequencing projects including  studies that involve human subjects or their metagenomes, which may contain human sequences.
+Access to this data is controlled via [dbGaP (the database of Genotypes and Phenotypes)](https://www.ncbi.nlm.nih.gov/gap/).
+To gain access to data from such a controlled access study, users would submit a Data Access Request (DAR) for their research project.
+Users with approved DARs can access the study's phenotype and genotype data via dbGaP, and the sequence data via the SRA.
+Traditionally, the SRA was a repository that facilitated download of data to the user's compute environment.
+As part of the Sequence Data Delivery Pilot (SDDP), the SRA has been extended to provide access to cloud-hosted data through its [Data Locator web-services API](https://www.ncbi.nlm.nih.gov/Traces/sdl/1/)  using signedURL.  *fusera* presents selected SRA data referenced with an SRA accession number to authorized users as a read-only file system, enabling users and tools to access the data through a file system interface.

+*fusera* presents all of the cloud-hosted SRA data for a set of SRA Accession numbers as a mounted directory, with one subdirectory per SRA Accession number.
+The user’s credentials are passed through a [dbGaP repository key](https://www.ncbi.nlm.nih.gov/books/NBK63512/), or ngc file, that is obtained from dbGaP.  *fusera* automatically detects the cloud region where it is deployed on both AWS and GCP, and requests access to data from the SRA's Data Locator web-servvices API within that same region with the aim of limiting charges for data egress. *fusera* is intended for deployment on AWS or GCP.

+## *sracp*

+Users may want to copy data from its cloud bucket into the local storage of their cloud-hosted virtual machine, instead of operating on the data in-place using *fusera*.  *sracp* addresses this need.
+Given a list of SRA accession numbers, a dbGaP repository key, and a target directory, *sracp* copies the data from its cloud bucket into a specified target directory on a cloud-based virtual machine.
+The user’s credentials are passed through a [dbGaP repository key](https://www.ncbi.nlm.nih.gov/books/NBK63512/), or ngc file, that is obtained from dbGaP.  *sracp* automatically detects the cloud region where it is deployed on both AWS and GCP, and requests access to data from the SRA's Data Locator web-servvices API within that same region with the aim of limiting charges for data egress. *sracp* is intended for deployment on AWS or GCP.

+# Installation

+An installer is being developed.

-### Dependencies
+# Dependencies

-#### Fusera
+## *fusera*

 Depending on the linux distro, `fuse-utils` may need to be installed.